 What have the reactions been so far?

-So far neither Huffman nor Loughlin have issued formal statements.
-But in January, William H. Macy told Parade magazine that his family was “in the thick of college application time.”
+In January, William H. Macy told Parade magazine that his family was “in the thick of college application time.”
 He called the process “stressful,” and noted that he and Huffman’s elder daughter, Sofia, was thriving at her L.A. school for the arts, while younger daughter Georgia excelled in politics and science.
 “I’m the outlier in this thing,” he said.

 According to TMZ, last year Loughlin’s daughter became the target of intense criticism after she posted an online video in which she said, “I don’t really care about school.”